subpolar/mo-sql-parsing/README.md

 ## Project Status

-June 2022 - There has been some work on improving the error reporting alongside resolving any bug reports.
-There are [over 900 tests](https://app.travis-ci.com/github/klahnakoski/mo-sql-parsing), that covers most SQL for most databases, with limited DML support, including:
+September 2022 -  I continue to resolve issues as they are raised.
+There are [over 1000 tests](https://app.travis-ci.com/github/klahnakoski/mo-sql-parsing), that covers most SQL for most databases, with limited DML support, including:

   * inner queries,
   * with clauses,
   * window functions
-  * create/drop tables and views
+  * create/drop/alter tables and views
   * insert/update/delete statements
   * lambda (`->`) functions